 - Successfully complete all United States Medical Licensing Examination (USMLE) requirements or, if a foreign medical graduate, all Educational Commission for Foreign Medical Graduates (ECFMG) requirements.

-- Successfully complete a one year internship in a General Surgery program designated by UNC Division of Urology.
+- Successfully complete a one year internship in a General Surgery program designated by UNC Department of Urology.

 Positions are offered through the American Urological Association and applications must be submitted using the Electronic Residency Application Service (ERAS) system.
 These are categorical positions which include the internship year.